 Storage has one of the biggest impacts by far on the “user experience“ of using a computer with significant differences in storage options.
 Older computers almost exclusively had Hard Disk Drives (HDD) which are still available today and one of the cheapest ways to buy large capacity storage.
 More common in newer and faster computers is Solid State Disk (SSD) which have no moving parts and almost instant access… think a USB memory stick but on steroids.
 SSDs are so much faster than HDDs but they are also more expensive.
 Looking at a new computer that boots up in under 10 seconds – it’s likely using an SSD drive.
 Take an old 2nd or 3rd generation i5 computer and put an SSD in it and it’s like night and day… the computer starts faster, programs load faster and everything is that much more responsive (it fees like brand new!).
-With a 240G SSD costing about the same as a 1,000GB HDD this performance improvement does come at a cost penalty, but we think you’ll appreciate the difference.
-If you need lots of storage you can buy a larger SSD, or you can combine a smaller SSD (for Windows and program files) and install a second large capacity HDD for your data.
-While we say that an SSD does vastly improve the user experience (how fast the PC feels) when it comes to things like gaming, once a game actually loads and game-play starts there’s almost no difference to the gaming experience between an SSD or an HDD… so the storage option or combinations you buy and at what capacities very much depends on what you’re going to use it for, your budget and what factors are most important to you.
+With a 1TB SSD costing about the same as a 1TB HDD this performance improvement it’s a natural choice.
+If you need lots of storage you can buy a larger SSD, or you can combine a decent sized SSD (for Windows and program files) and install a second large capacity HDD for your data.
+While we say that an SSD does vastly improve the user experience (how fast the PC feels) when it comes to things like gaming, once a game actually loads and game-play starts for many games there’s almost no difference to the gaming experience between an SSD or an HDD… so the storage option or combinations you buy and at what capacities very much depends on what you’re going to use it for, your budget and what factors are most important to you.

-- Basic home/office use – go for a 240G SSD, more than enough for typical use, you’ll appreciate the performance boost.
+- Basic home/office use – go for a 240G-500GB SSD, more than enough for typical use, you’ll appreciate the performance boost.

-- Heavy use/large files – go for a 480G+ SSD, it’ll give you extra spare capacity to work with, add a secondary HDD if required.
+- Heavy use/large files – go for a 1TB SSD, it’ll give you extra spare capacity to work with, add a secondary HDD if required.

-- Budget gaming – a HDD will save you money (if budget is tight), but use a 120G or 240G SSD for your primary system drive.
+- Budget gaming – a HDD will save you money (if budget is tight), but use a SSD for your primary system drive.